pauloandreola/pauloandreola/README.md

-- 👋 Hi, I’m @pauloandreola
+- 👋 Hi, I’m @pauloandreola;
-- 👀 I’m interested in learn to dev
+- 👀 I’m interested in learn to dev;
-- 🌱 I’m currently learning Node.JS, Python, JavaScript
+- 🌱 I’m currently learning JavaScript, Node.JS, TypeScript and Python;
-- 💞️ I’m looking to collaborate with everything around
+- 💞️ I’m looking to collaborate with everything as possible;
-- 📫 How to reach me pauloandreola@gmail.com
+- 📫 How to reach me pauloandreola@gmail.com;

 <!---
 pauloandreola/pauloandreola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.